DeshanLokuge/DeshanLokuge.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 date: 2019-05-16 23:48:05
 layout: post
 title: Big Data Specialization
-subtitle: An analytical overview of the UCSD Big Data Specialization -
+subtitle: - An analytical overview of the UCSD Big Data Specialization -
 description: >-
-  As a candidate who completed the Big Data Specialization provided by UCSD on COursera, here is my analytical review of the course and its content as a whole.
+  As a candidate who completed the Big Data Specialization provided by UCSD on Coursera, here is my analytical review of the course and its content as a whole.
 image: >-
   https://res.cloudinary.com/dm7h7e8xj/image/upload/v1559821647/theme6_qeeojf.jpg
 optimized_image: >-